 It looks like Deputy Director Gordon Cole is having a little drawing session.
 He’s got a glass of wine, a black marker, bug detector, and a few sheets of white paper clipped together.
 He wants to keep the stack together, but look: we see the corner of a torn page, or pages.
 Strange, but also suggestive—remaining corners indicate missing pieces.
 Is this his second or third attempt at something?
+(More suggestion of many takes and timelines).
 Is he remote viewing?
 It’s significant that this drawing happens right before Cole is visited by one of Lynch’s best scenes from FWWM—when Laura completely breaks down on Donna’s doorstep.
 This is also when he/we hear Sarah’s distant voice calling out “Laura” from the pilot.

 “Donna, are you…are you my beh…are you my best friend?”

 Cole’s stylized antlers look like roots, trees, fire, and lightning.
 We see an arm, the Giant’s maybe?
 The Arm?!?
 It’s another symbol of loss.
 We see the Evolution of the Arm in those branchy antlers—twins growing from a hybrid entity with spots.
 Is it a four-legged log?
 The antlers look like roots, while the feet look like high heel shoes, like Audrey, Tammy, like the French prostitute, but also like Black Hawk’s spotted eagle-horse destroyer.
 Perhaps they are owl talons.
+A log-owl.
 The creature’s spots are dark eyes that beg to be connected.

 The right antler is in front of the left, which is physically impossible, unless it’s looking in the other direction and what we thought was its snout is an ear or large growth coming out of its head.
 But no, it’s more likely just an intentional strangeness, like one of M. C. Escher’s impossible objects.
 It could have also just been an honest mistake/message from the chaos gods.

 So much of drawing, and of Twin Peaks, is the result of something subconscious.
-The story behind the pilot is a great example: Lynch and Frost say even they didn’t know who killed Laura Palmer until writing episode three, but after watching the pilot you can tell it was always Leland.
+The story behind the pilot is a great example: Lynch and Frost say even they didn’t know who killed Laura Palmer until writing episode three.
+After rewatching the pilot you can tell it was always Leland.
 BOB was there in the pilot, too, remember?
 A happy accident—the stagehand caught in a mirror behind Sarah’s perfect scream marking the end of the first Twin Peaks film.
 Lynch loved it so much he wrote BOB into the story.
 Lynch’s reflection is also caught in the pilot, perhaps foreseeing Gordon Cole, the Dreamer.
 It’s like they learned from the pilot what to do next, which is a really fun way to work and to draw.
 Lynch often says, “If you already know exactly what will happen, then what’s the fun in making it?”
 Art making encourage improvisation and Whitehead’s “creative advance into novelty.”
 And if we listen, the art will tell us things, tell us what to do next, tell us what to think about next.
 Maybe Lynch will use his drawing made in Season Three to figure out what to do in Season Four, and we will look back at all this anew.

 Notice that the antlers have nine and ten points.